 How do you use it?

 A Newa facial divides your face into six treatment areas – two on each cheek and two under the jawline.
 After popping the top off the Newa, you cover the electrodes with the activation gel.
 You move the Newa over the treatment area, making sure that you keep it moving at all times and that the electrodes remain in contact with the skin.
-Each area takes 4 minutes to treat, so an entire facial will take around 25 minutes.
+Each area takes four minutes to treat, so an entire facial will take around 25 minutes.

 What do I think of it?